Elvish Phrase Generator

 Each dialect has curated tables of syllable onsets, vowels, and codas chosen to match its phonotactics.
 Quenya favours flowing open syllables and endings such as -ie, -on, and -ar, recalling its Finnish and Latin inspiration.
 Sindarin uses softer clusters and endings such as -ir, -eth, and -iel, echoing Welsh.
 The generator builds each word from one to three syllables, then applies a fitting ending, and joins the chosen number of words into a phrase.

-• These are sound-alike fragments with no real meaning; never present them as a true translation.
+• These are phonologically plausible fragments with no real meaning.
+Never present them as a genuine translation of an English phrase.

-• For a character name, generate a one-word phrase and keep regenerating until a fragment feels right on the tongue.
+• For a character name, generate single-word phrases and regenerate until a fragment feels right on the tongue — trust the instinct that one sounds better than another.